Nathalie-Leenders/nathalie-leenders.github.io/content/glossary/index.en.md

-**Microsoft exams**
+**Microsoft Exams**

 Certificates you can achieve that display your level of skill for that subject.
+Fundamentals are always valid, Associate or Expert need to be renewed every year.
+Renewal takes place only and is eligible to take 6 months before your expiration date.

 **Microsoft Learn**
 Microsoft Learn offers challenges, learn paths and other resources to help you upskill or get Microsoft Exam certificates.

-**Model driven app**
+**Model Driven App**
 Data driven Powerapp, possibility to include Business Process Flows, custom pages and forms and views.
 Only Dataverse can be used as a DataSource (or Virtual Tables)

 **MVP (Microsoft award) Most Valuable Professional.**
-Non-Microsoft employee, awarded for their work in the community.
-MVP Award.
+Non-Microsoft employee, awarded for their work in the technical community, given in the form of a MVP Award.
 Official explanation: The MVP Award is a global program of recognized technology experts and community leaders who actively support technical communities through unique, innovative, and consistent knowledge sharing.

 # N